+Vocabulary

-Vocabulary Watershed - The area of land containing all surface and groundwater that drain to the same location.
+Watershed - The area of land containing all surface and groundwater that drain to the same location.

 Contaminates - Something dangerous, dirty, or impure.

 Fertilizer - A substance, such as manure or a special chemical, that is added to soil to help plants grow.

 Drainage Basin - Another name for a watershed.

 Pollution - The collection of contamination in air, water, or on land.
 Trash, chemicals, and other harmful substances can all contribute to pollution.

 Molecule - Two or more atoms joined tightly together.

 Particles - Tiny bits of matter - in fact, the smallest possible unit of matter.
 Atoms are made up of particles.

 Greenhouse Gases - Various gases in the atmosphere that trap heat, but let sunlight pass through.

 Asthma - A condition that causes breathing problems, such as coughing, wheezing, or shortness of breath.

 Instructor Prep

-In advance, send students a list of the materials needed for today's lesson.
+Divide students into groups of 3 or 4 students per group for today's activity.

+Divide the petroleum jelly between the 4 oz. deli cups so each group has easy access to the petroleum jelly.

 PROCEDURE

-What We'll Learn You may live downstream from another part of your watershed, and the water that flows past your home or school will probably go toward someone else's home.
+What We'll Learn

+You may live downstream from another part of your watershed, and the water that flows past your home or school will probably go toward someone else's home.
 You can do your part to keep the water clean by picking up trash and being careful not to over fertilize plants.